ShubhamOfficial5505/JAVA-DSA/ArrayLists/Notes.md

 ```

 11. **ArrayList with Specified Capacity**
-    - If an ArrayList is initialized with a specified capacity, it immediately creates an internal array of that size.
+    - If an ArrayList is initialized with a specified capacity, it immediately creates an internal array of that length.
     - The ArrayList object’s base address points to this array from the start.
     - Rest of the behavior (adding elements, resizing if exceeded, indexing, removing, autoboxing) remains the same.